 7. Use a good mattress.
 Sleeping on a good mattress makes you more comfortable, hence, making you fall asleep easier.
-It’s recommended to read Try Mattress reviews and buying guides to find which mattress type feels best for you.

 8. It might be difficult to choose your shifts at work and maintain one shift.
-However, if you work the night shift, wearing sunglasses on your way home would help to minimize light getting into the eyes, so you can still get as much sleep as possible on getting home.
+However, if you work the night shift, wearing glasses on your way home would help to minimize light getting into the eyes, so you can still get as much sleep as possible on getting home.

 An inconsistent sleep schedule does more harm than good to your mental state, mood and overall health.
 It has been discovered that sleep deprivation and insomnia easily affect attention and memory.
 Having a regular sleep schedule and good sleep hygiene practices not only improves productivity, physical and mental health but also the quality of life overall.